Atlanta, GA Child Support Lawyer

 When a parent with a below-average income believes the formula amount of child support might cause financial hardship, they can ask the judge to pay less.
 Starting in 2026, adjustments for low-income will be mandatory.

 When parents have a high income, a higher child support payment may be necessary to maintain the children’s lifestyle.
 The judge has the discretion to require a higher child support payment when a couple’s joint monthly income exceeds $40,000.
+Child support in the case of a high-income family could include private school tuition, summer camp, travel, extracurricular activities, and similar expenses.

 It can be very expensive to support a child with a physical, emotional, or intellectual disability.
 Sometimes, a parent must be a full-time caregiver and cannot contribute to the family’s income.
 Educational and healthcare expenses can be substantial even when the child does not require full-time care.